</

 Description

 An ask is just what it sounds like: asking a member of Congress (MOC) to take actions that support CCL’s goals.
 The first document below reviews our primary ask, and then presents additional bills that are complementary to our ongoing emphasis of getting strong climate legislation.
-These bills can be supporting asks and could provide stepping stones to gaining support for our primary ask.
+These bills can be secondary asks and could provide stepping stones to gaining support for our primary ask.

 Have you completed this training?